kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

   protobuf versions whenever there were breaking changes (like updates in the protobuf services & messages), this lead to having multiple versions of the API (v1alphaX, v1betaX, v1).
 In addition, if we want to add a new feature we'd need to create a new API version e.g. v2alpha1 ([see this PR as an example of adding methods to the Volume API Group](https://github.com/kubernetes-csi/csi-proxy/pull/186)).
+- CSI Proxy needs to implement and support multiple types of storage drivers and protocols, for example, it includes an API group for handling the SMB protocol which a CSI Driver might not use.

 In 1.22, SIG Windows introduced [HostProcess containers](https://kubernetes.io/blog/2021/08/16/windows-hostprocess-containers/) as an alternative way to run containers.
 HostProcess containers run directly in the host